CleanPatrick: A Benchmark for Image Data Cleaning: Related work

 While the image domain has lagged behind in standardized evaluation procedures, the field of structured data cleaning has seen considerable progress in recent years.
 Benchmarks such as REIN by \citet{abdelaal2023rein} and CleanML by \citet{li2021cleanml} offer comprehensive frameworks and quantitative metrics for comparing cleaning methods.
-Similarly, tools integrated within data-centric AI platforms, such as DCBench \cite{cui2022dc} and DataPerf \cite{mazumder2207dataperf}, provide a systematic evaluation environment that has spurred rapid advancements in data quality for structured data.
+Similarly, tools integrated within data-centric AI platforms, such as DCBench \citep{cui2022dc} and DataPerf \citep{mazumder2207dataperf}, provide a systematic evaluation environment that has spurred rapid advancements in data quality for structured data.
 These benchmarks have not only provided a level playing field for method comparison but have also driven progress by clearly highlighting the impact of data quality on downstream model performance.
 However, extending these insights to the unstructured image domain remains challenging due to the inherently different nature of visual data and the difficulty of designing detailed instructions for annotation tasks.

 For label error detection, the AQuA benchmark \citep{goswami2023aqua} injects seven synthetic noise patterns (uniform, asymmetric, class-dependent, instance-dependent, dissenting label, dissenting worker, and crowd majority) across 14 vision, text, and tabular datasets, creating a fully controlled testbed for cleaning algorithms.
 Human re-annotation efforts include CIFAR-10H \citep{peterson2019human}, which provides 511,400 crowd labels for the CIFAR-10 test set, yielding a soft ground-truth distribution widely used to evaluate label quality.
-For near-duplicate detection, \citet{morra2019benchmarking} released an unsupervised benchmark with verified duplicate pairs that cover common web transformations.
-To evaluate off-topic or out-of-distribution images, robustness benchmarks such as ImageNet-O, featuring 2,000 categories absent from ImageNet‐1k, measure false-positive rates when irrelevant classes appear at test time~\citep{hendrycks2021nae}.
+For unsupervised near-duplicate detection, \citet{morra2019benchmarking} released a benchmark with verified duplicate pairs that cover common web transformations.
+For off-topic or out-of-distribution images, robustness benchmarks such as ImageNet-O, featuring 2,000 categories absent from ImageNet‐1k, measure false-positive rates when irrelevant classes appear at test time~\citep{hendrycks2021nae}.